klavinslab/elma/README.md

 From the Dockerfile
 ---

-You can also build the docker environment, described in env/Dockerfile, yourself with the following commands:
+You can also build the docker environment, described in env/Dockerfile, yourself, with the following commands:

     git clone https://github.com/klavinslab/elma.git
     cd elma